voiio/voiio.github.io/accounts.md

 The [Google Marketing Platform][google marketing platform] includes tools like Google Analytics, Google Ads, and more, we use it for tracking feature adoptions.

 We have Google SSO enabled for Google Marketing Platform.
-Please ask your team lead to give you permissions.
+Please ask your team lead to invite you to the correct permission groups.

 [google marketing platform]: https://marketingplatform.google.com/